valeriomonti/auto-alt-text/readme.txt

 4. Title of the attachment options page

 == Changelog ==

+= 2.0.0 =
+- Set a maximum timeout of 90 seconds for OpenAI requests
+- Implement the gpt-4o model for generating alt text
+- Implement gpt-4-turbo template for fallback alt text generation
+- Remove gpt-4 and gpt-3.5 templates as fallback options

 = 1.3.0 =
 - Implement bulk alt text generation for images already in the media library
 - Update Vite package